FistOfHit/SpinningCylinders/README.md

 shown and a lot of mid-depth analysis into the convergence and stability of finite difference methods included.

-Code initially developed as a peice of coursework in MATLAB but now extended to incorporate more features such as stablility and convergence analysis, a shift into Python+Fortran and some better looking plots.
+Code initially developed as a peice of coursework in MATLAB but now extended to incorporate more features such as stablility and convergence analysis, (eventually) a shift into Python+Fortran and some better looking plots.

 <a href="https://imgur.com/HCmheJ3"><img src="https://i.imgur.com/HCmheJ3.png" title="source: imgur.com"/></a>

 ## Summary of abilities ##

 - Solves a system of coupled Partial differential equations in 1-D with Finite difference methods
 - Shows the distortion of magnetic field lines via polar contour plots
 - Performs numerical analysis on the rate of convergence of solutions and the stability of Finite difference methods
-- Demonstrates the use of F2PY for vastly improvign performance of iterative code whilst handling all higher-level problems in Python
+- (eventually will) Demonstrates the use of F2PY for vastly improved performance of iterative code whilst handling all higher-level problems in Python

 ## Requirements and Installation ##